powercord-community/cutecord/README.md

 ---
 ## Changelog
+### v2.1.1
+This is a smaller update - several fixes to CSS have been made, and issues with compatibility with other plugins have been covered as well.

+Some clarifications to configuration have also been made.
+The `Default Discord` option has been renamed to `Pure Discord default`.
+It now exactly reflects Discord's default implementation - you won't get notifications from any cute users, it'll be just like normal.
+However, a new configuration option has also been added, `Cute notifications`.
+This has the same functionality that `Default Discord` had, but it's been renamed to hopefully clear up some confusion.

 ### v2.1.0
 Yay!
 The first feature update is here òwó
 - Allows you to mark roles as uncute (no more mod ping aboos uwu)